 As part of anticipating and responding to risks emanating from the economy, financial system and regulatory reform, this program will focus on:

 The federal government and the provinces, through the Canada Pension Plan (CPP), public sector pension arrangements and other social programs have made commitments to Canadians and have taken on emanated responsibility for the financing of these commitments.
 Some are long-term and it is important that decision-makers, Parliamentarians and the public understand these and the inherent risks.
 This program plays a vital and independent role in this process.
 It provides checks and balances on the future costs of the different pension plans under its responsibilities.

-This program provides a range of actuarial services, under legislation, to the CPP stakeholders and several federal government departments.
-It conducts statutory actuarial valuations of the CPP, Old Age Security (OAS), Employment Insurance (EI) and Canada Student Loans programs, and pension and benefits plans covering the Federal Public Service, the Canadian Forces, the Royal Canadian Mounted Police (RCMP), federally appointed judges, and Members of Parliament.
+This program provides a range of actuarial services, under legislation, to the CPP and some federal government departments.
+It conducts statutory actuarial valuations of the CPP, Old Age Security (OAS) and Canada Student Loans programs, and pension and benefits plans covering the Federal Public Service, the Canadian Forces, the Royal Canadian Mounted Police (RCMP), federally appointed judges, and Members of Parliament.